meb-team/datapaper_eukaryotes_pavin_2025/readme.md

 - [Seqtk](https://github.com/lh3/seqtk/)
 - [Metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/)

+The scripts cited in this section are available in the directory `assembly_binning_refinement/`.

-The process described bellow was performed on all co-assemblies
+The process described bellow describes the steps performed on one co-assemblies:

 ```bash
 CPUS=8 # a number of CPU to run steps that uses multi-threading